Monthly YAC Meeting

 Who is at the table?
 What/who is missing?

-• Determine what data we were missing
+• Determine what data we were missing and how we might get that missing information

-• Who do we need to engage?
+• Who do we need to engage to help or support us?

 • Determine needed resources, including financial resources